 Increased viscosity may indicate an infection, and cultures should be performed.

-If a man has persistently increased viscosity, it may be worthwhile to have a lower threshold for processing his semen, which separates the sperm from the fluid, and then put it directly into his partner’s vagina (intrauterine insemination or IUI).
+If a man has persistently increased viscosity, it may be worthwhile to wash the sperm, to separate the sperm from the fluid.
+Then it is put directly into his partner’s vagina (intrauterine insemination or IUI).

 SPECIALIZED SEMEN TESTS